Skip to content

 At 17:35:35 UTC on 2026-04-18, block 24,908,285, tx 0x1ae232da…4222 fired lzReceive on Ethereum.
 Kelp's OFT adapter released 116,500 rsETH to the attacker.
 Nothing had been burned on any source chain.

 The industry-standard DVN configuration is 2-of-3.
 LayerZero's own integrator checklist recommends redundancy.
-Blockaid's technical writeup and defiprime's breakdown have the full wallet graph; Innora.ai's forensic reconstruction has additional transaction-trail detail.
+For the full wallet graph, see Blockaid's technical writeup and defiprime's breakdown.
+Innora.ai's forensic reconstruction has additional transaction-trail detail.

 • TVL fell $6B to $6.6B in 24 hours (Crypto Briefing headline: $22B to $15.4B; DefiLlama: ~$26.4B to ~$20B)